 3.1.
-Daytime work
+DAYTIME WORK

-In return for fixed monthly wages, employees shall work 38 hours and 45 minutes (35 hours and 51 minutes of active working hours) and prior to shortened working hours) per week, or proportionally shorter if any of the holidays listed in Sections 2.3.1. and 2.3.2. in the general collective agreement fall during the week.
+In return for fixed monthly wages, employees shall work 38,75 hours (35,83 hours of active working time) per week, or proportionally shorter if any of the holidays listed in Sections 2.3.1. and 2.3.2. in the general collective agreement fall during the week.

-Daytime working hours are from 8:00-17:00, Mondays to Fridays; daytime work may be begun earlier if the employer and employees agree on this.
+The daytime working hours are from 8:00-17:00, Mondays to Fridays; daytime work may be begun earlier if the employer and employees agree on this.
 Nevertheless, each employee's daytime work shall always be carried out in a continuous working period each day and shall never begin before 7:00.